-The post is funded by the Innovative Medicines Initiative under the European Commission's Horizon 2020 Framework Programme until 30th November 2019 and is available immediately.
-Salary is on the Professional Support Grade 4 scale in the range £29,326 - £33,359 per annum (inclusive of London Weighting).
-The post will be subject to the LSHTM terms and conditions of service.
+The post is funded by the Innovative Medicines Initiative under the European Commission's Horizon 2020 Framework Programme for a period of 12 months, and is available immediately.
+Salary is on the Professional Support Grade 6 scale in the range £39,304 - £44,634 per annum (inclusive of London Weighting).
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Director's Days".
 Membership of the Pension Scheme is available.